Last Updated on November 5th, 2021

-Panoxyl acne management products, their manufacturer will tell you, are made with benzoyl peroxide, “the number one dermatologist-recommended” acne care ingredient to penetrate pores and kill the bacteria that cause acne.
-Panoxyl offers creams and lotions in 4%, 8%, and 10% strength.
-But do they really work.
+Panoxyl acne management products are made with benzoyl peroxide, “the number one dermatologist-recommended” acne care ingredient to penetrate pores and kill the bacteria that cause acne.
+Panoxyl offers creams and lotions in 4%, 8%, and 10% strength, the Panoxyl acne foaming wash and soap-free bar.
+But do they really work?

 This article answers frequently asked questions about Panoxyl acne care, including some issues the company may not really want you to ask about.

-Since all Panoxyl products contain benzoyl peroxide, which used to be abbreviated BP before the oil spill disaster of 2010, but which the manufacturer now abbreviates BPO, let’s begin with frequently asked questions about this common acne care ingredient.
+All Panoxyl products contain benzoyl peroxide, which used to be abbreviated BP before the oil spill disaster of 2010, but which the manufacturer now abbreviates BPO.
+Let’s begin with frequently asked questions about this common acne care ingredient.

-A. Benzoyl peroxide actually is, as this unit of pharmaceutical giant Glaxo Smith Kline claims, the number one dermatologist recommended anti-acne ingredient in the world.
+A. Benzoyl peroxide actually is the number one dermatologist recommended anti-acne ingredient in the world.
 When you put this chemical on the skin, it breaks down into two compounds, benzoic acid and hydrogen peroxide.

-A. Only your doctor can tell you the strength of benzoyl peroxide (if any) that will work best for your acne, but the product is safe enough that it is available over the counter without a prescription in strengths up to 10%.
+A. The product is safe enough that it is available over the counter without a prescription in strengths up to 10%.
 Because this chemical can cause drying and flaking of the skin, and a few users find it itchy and irritating, it is always best to start with the lowest possible concentration of benzoyl peroxide that clears up your pimples.

 A. An honest answer is, “it depends.”
-The product does a better job of killing bacteria than it does of fighting inflammation.
+The product does a better job of killing bacteria than it does of fighting inflammation, and fighting inflammation is an important part of getting rid of acne.
 It can take pimples two weeks to fade away.
 Younger skin heals faster than older skin.
-Sometimes benzoyl peroxide is prescribed by doctors for use in addition to the retinoid Adapalene to keep the retinoid from causing new pimples as it treats old pimples.
-In these cases, “clearing up” the skin usually takes a month or more.

 What Panoxyl does not tell you is that some people should not use their products at all.
 These include: